allinbits/cosmos-cash/docs/Networks/testnet.md

-# Join Testnet
+# Testnet

 A Cosmos Cash testnet is available for testing purposes, this document describes the Cosmos Cash testnet coordinates and the satellite projects URLs.

 ## Testnet Coordinates